stormforger/cli/README.md

 Use `make setup` to install required go build dependencies.

-We use [`dep`](https://github.com/golang/dep) to vendor dependencies.
+We use [Go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.

-To add a dependency, simply import it and then run `dep ensure` which will add the dependency to the manifest.

-To update all dependencies, run `dep ensure -update`.
+If you change or update dependencies, run `go mod tidy`.

-In any case: **Make sure you add or update dependencies in a dedicated commit!**.

 ### Release